-The CA MAY include a Latin character name that is not a direct Romanization of the registered name provided that it is verified in a Reliable Data Source or suitable Attestation.
+The CA MAY include an ASCII character name that is not a direct Conversion of the Applicant's registered name provided that it is verified in a Reliable Data Source or suitable Attestation.

-3.1.4.3 Geographic names
+3.1.4.2 Geographic names

 The CA MAY use geographic endonyms and exonyms in the subject:localityName and subject:stateOrProvinceName attributes, (e.g., Munich, Monaco di Bavaria, or Мюнхен for München).
 The CA SHOULD avoid the use of archaic geographic names, (e.g., prefer Mumbai over Bombay).